GRACE HOUSE | It Is Finished!

 According to statistics, an estimated 100,000 U.S. youth each year are at risk for falling prey to profiteering sex traffickers.
 In fact, human trafficking is now the second-fastest growing criminal industry, with minor children accounting for nearly half of its victims.
 With one in three runaway teens being recruited by these human traffickers within the first 48 hours of being homeless, it’s no wonder that in 2013, the U.S. Attorney for the District of Oregon called sex trafficking “a devastating epidemic that demands action.”

 Even though sex traffickers have nicknamed the I-5 Corridor as the “Kiddy Track” based on its easy access to buying and selling young sex slaves, resources to help and house rescued young survivors are limited.
 Currently, less than 500 beds nationwide are available for the long-term care that is required to transition the teens into mainstream living.
 It is with this in mind, Redemption Ridge took action by gathering support from the community and other local and statewide foundations as they began the development of the Grace House vision.
-“We cannot ignore the plight of these sexually exploited young women,” says Kathie Kapple, Executive Director of Redemption Ridge.
+“We cannot ignore the plight of these sexually exploited young women,” says Kathie Kapple, former Executive Director of Redemption Ridge.
 “The truth is, there is no quick fix for this vulnerable population.
 Grace House is a beautiful, secure, and safe place that allows them to have the time and support they need for healing and restoration.”

 Grace House sits on an acre of land in a remote location of Southern Oregon.
 The pre-existing building was taken back to its foundation and completely renovated under the project management expertise of Claudio Alvarez, Founder of Claudio Alvarez Construction and Restoration.
 With the help of many volunteer subcontractors, the project took two years and more than 1,500 pro-bono hours by Alvarez alone.
 “You can’t put a price tag on the lives of these survivors,” explains Alvarez.
 “They are priceless human beings whose time has come for restoration.
 It’s time for them to be surrounded by the comforts of a home built for them to heal.
 That’s why quality materials and quality labor were so important to the entire construction team.
 We all understood that we were part of something bigger than ourselves.”